 leaders looking for executive coaching

-students transitioning into the real world
+students or athletes transitioning into the real world

 individuals transitioning into a new career due to job loss, unforeseen circumstances, or personal choice